baens/baens.net/resume.md

 * CMake

 ## Technologies
+* CruiseControl.NET

 ## Accomplishments
 * Developed a GPU memory management server that would help manage multiple processes that needed GPU memory.
+At the time, a global memory manager wasn't present on the GPU so you could easily run out of memory before the GPU would tell you.
+I created a process that would run along side our rendering applications to help manage how much memory was avaliable on the system.
+This was needed because for certain portions of the application, there were intense CPU parts and low GPU parts.
+So we could run batches of these applications to help speed up the process.
 * Developed applications and scripts to rapidly classify smoke from smoke stacks images for data mining operations.
+The application was built in C++ using OpenGL library.
+Two images were loaded which allowed a user to get them as close to overlapping as possible.
+Then a bash script was created to take a directory in a defined structure and load a pair of images for comparison.
+When the user felt the pictures were in the correct orientientation, a file was saved with image offsets.
+This image offset file was used to process the images through a data mining operation that compared the images to determine what the opacity of the smoke was.
+This was used to help an EPA project to determine if the smoke stack was classified in the right manner.
-* Setup, built, and tested servers to run test suite over multiple GPU architectures and allowed other developers to view outputs of test processes
+* Setup, built, and tested servers to run test suite over multiple GPU architectures and allowed other developers to view outputs of test processes.
-* Oversaw the network services: DNS, CVS build server, and was a network administrator of the five seats we had on the network
+* Oversaw the network services: DNS, CVS, build server, and was a network and system administrator of the five seats we had on the network.
 * Added a visual orientation cube, giving people the ability to figure out where they were in 3D space.
 * This required me to learn C++, OpenGL, and CMake.
 * Got the build system working on Linux and Mac (was heavily based on win32 when I first got there).